kotesmith/kotesmith/README.md

 ---

 A year and a half ago this was a notebook full of ideas and a day job.
-Since then it's been a steady run of shipped products, a community-driven database that grew through real organic adoption, a gamified finance app with its own combat system, an AI-agent platform, a B2B SaaS live in production processing real payments, a consumer marketplace, internal automation tooling that replaced hours of manual work every week, and now a crypto-native product on Solana, first Rust program included.
+Since then it's been a steady run of shipped products, a gamified finance app with its own combat system, an AI-agent platform, a B2B SaaS live in production processing real payments, a consumer marketplace, internal automation tooling that replaced hours of manual work every week, and now a crypto-native product built on Robinhood's Layer 2, plus the deployment tooling to go with it.

 Most of it built solo or near-solo, moving fast with an AI-assisted multi-agent development workflow instead of a big team.
 Full breakdown below.

 ## Shipped

-- **A community-driven compatibility database** for a niche technical platform, think the "ProtonDB model" applied somewhere else.
-Five-tier rating system, automated config parsing with one-click import, installable as a PWA.
-Grew through genuine organic community seeding, not paid acquisition.
-Wound down once the market consolidated around a stronger open-source alternative, open-sourced rather than left to rot, see [configmage](https://github.com/kotesmith/configmage) below.
 - **A gamified personal finance product** that turned debt payoff into an RPG, boss health bars, tiered difficulty scaling with debt size, milestone rewards.
 Built to make a genuinely unpleasant financial task something people actually wanted to open daily.
 - **A behavioral trading journal**, deliberately pivoted away from signal generation and prediction toward pattern recognition and discipline-building, a product and regulatory decision made early and stuck to.
 - **An AI-agent marketing platform** for crypto projects: automated social agents, multi-level referral mechanics, deflationary token economics with automatic burns.